srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 # 3rd way program
 This program uses tkinter to create a GUI for a simple calculator that performs basic arithmetic operations.
 The user can choose the desired operation by entering a number (1, 2, 3, or 4) in the "Operator" field.
 The calculate function evaluates the expression and displays the result in a label.

+# Methods

+Here in the first line we import everything from the tkinter module.
+We create a root window in the second line.
+In the third line we specify the root and what labels we are deciding to put into the root.
+Here it is just a text.
+Then to pack the label to the window we use w.pack().
+To start the execution with the event looping, we use root.mainloop()
+• Geometry manager or Layout manager of tkinter uses
+• pack() method
+• grid() method
+• place() method
+Pack- The pack() method in geometry manager organizes and place the widgets in blocks before putting them in the parent widget.
+Fill- Fill is used to specify if it takes the space allocated to it or to change if extra space is allocated.
+Fill method used X and Y attribute to set the space in window.
+Grid-This separates the parent widget into a table like structure with rows and columns in them with each part contributed to a widget.Grid method used row and column attribute to set the widget in window.